Kitware/LidarView/LVCore/Documentation/LidarView_Developer_Guide.md

     * Incremental builds are much faster than the first build.
     * it is also possible to run `make` from the top of the build directory like you did the first time, but that will take longer because all dependencies are checked for changes

+6. if you checkout a new branch you will need to update all submodules :

+    `git checkout <branch>`

+    `git submodule update --init --recursive`